mstgnz/go-socket/README.md

 ### Contributing
 This project is open-source, and contributions are welcome.
 Feel free to contribute or provide feedback of any kind.

+### License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/mstgnz/go-socket/blob/main/LICENSE) file for more details.